redjack96/ProgettoSDCC/SWARM.md

-# Deploy on Docker Swarm
+# Manual Deploy on Docker Swarm
 1) Use `terraform apply` to run N=3 instances.
 2) Connect with ssh to N=3 EC2 instances.